paulamool/metagenomics-manuals/docs/modules/metagenomics-module-tax/tax.md

 !!! success "Answer"
     494

 We need to subsample the number of reads for each sample to the same depth, which is necessary for several downstream analyses.
 This is called **rarefaction**, a technique that provides an indication of **species richness** for a given number of samples.
-First it indicates if you have sequence enough to identify all species.
+First it indicates if you have sequenced enough to identify all species.
 Second we want to rarify the read depth of samples to a similar number of reads for comparative analysis.
 There is actually quite a lot of debate about whether rarefaction is necessary (since it throws out data), but it is still the standard method used in microbiome studies.
 We want to rarify the read depth to the sample with the lowest "reasonable" number of reads.
 Of course, a "reasonable" read depth is quite subjective and depends on how much variation there is between samples.

 ###Rarify reads